Detour (The X-Files): Production

 Executive producer Frank Spotnitz was inspired to write the episode after watching the American thriller film Deliverance (1972).
 According to Spotnitz, "The idea of being stranded in a hostile environment [wa]s very interesting to me and so [wa]s the idea of something moving the brush that you can't see."
 The ending was left intentionally ambiguous, because, as Spotnitz reasoned, "It's scarier if you think [the monster] could still be out there."
 When the script was undergoing a rewrite, series writer Vince Gilligan helped by proposing a few story elements, including Mulder and Scully partaking in a "team builder" exercise.

 Initially, scenes were filmed at the Lower Seymour Conservation Reserve in North Vancouver.
 Although the typical shooting time for an episode of The X-Files is eight days, "Detour" took nineteen days to film.
 To make matters more complicated, "it rained every day", according to second unit director Brett Dowler.
 This put a strain on the production crew because almost every main shot was slated to be outdoors and in the daylight.
 Because of the massive delays, changes were made: the actors' schedules were adjusted, Kim Manners was brought in to assist Dowler, and filming later moved to a soundstage to avoid the incessant rain.
 Spotnitz later noted, "I thought I'd come up with a very simple concept.
 Literally, one that was easy for the props people and all the other departments."

 Initially, the producers wanted the antagonists of the episode to blend into the background using practical effects.
 Special effects supervisors Toby Lindala thus created unique "bark suits", but these suits proved awkward and demanding, leading to most of the effects being done on a computer during post-production.
 Visual effects supervisor Laurie Kallsen-George was tasked with creating the glowing red eyes of the monsters, which she created by merging various "eyeball images"—including shots of her family's dog—to achieve the desired effect.

 Cultural references

 The plot and nature of the episode resemble the film Predator (1987), in which a creature that is able to perfectly camouflage itself, almost to the point of complete invisibility, stalks several humans in a dense jungle.
 While camping in the woods overnight, Scully sings "Joy to the World" by Three Dog Night while Mulder rests so that he can know she is awake and on guard.
 Originally, Scully was supposed to sing "I'm So Lonesome I Could Cry", a 1949 country song by Hank Williams.
 However, series creator Chris Carter requested something more "off the wall".
 Spotnitz, instead, chose "Joy to the World" and later said, "in retrospect, the song was perfect".
-When talking, Mulder admits that the only time he has ever thought about "seriously dying" was at the Ice Capades.
+When talking, Mulder claims that the only time he has ever thought about "seriously dying" was at the Ice Capades.